OSHA Training FAQs

 - Johnston Island

 If you live outside of OSHA's jurisdiction and register for Outreach training, you will be prompted to enroll in an equivalent international safety training course.
 These courses cover the same workplace safety topics as Outreach training, but they do not provide an official OSHA card upon completion.
-In its place, you will receive a printable certificate of completion and an OSHA Education Center wallet card.
+In its place, you will receive a printable certificate of completion.

 Is there an age requirement to participate in Outreach training?